Bithack/go-hnsw/README.md

 ## Usage

 Simple usage example.
+See examples folder for more.
 Note that both index building and searching can be safely done in parallel with multiple goroutines.
+You can always extend the index, even while searching.

 ```go
 package main